UrbanOccupationsOETR/DL-based-road-extraction-from-historical-maps/README.md

 # Dataset (Source)
 ---------------------
-You can download the data from the link below

 [Turkey 1:200k Historical Topographic Maps](https://urbanoccupations.ku.edu.tr/historical-road-types-for-turkey-1940s/)

 The historical DHK 200 Turkey map used in this study covers a large area of around